sarinstein-yan/HSG-12M/README.md

 HSG-12M Spatial Multigraph Dataset.

 This repository contains the code in the companion paper "HSG-12M: A Large-Scale Spatial Multigraph Dataset":
-- the code for generation of HSG-12M
-- the code to derive the six dataset variants, and generic custom subsets
+- downloading of the raw data files
-- the code for preliminary featurization and processing to PyTorch Geometric Dataset (both in memory and on disk)
+- preliminary featurization and processing to PyTorch Geometric Dataset (both in memory and on disk)
-- the code for benchmarking on GNN baseline models
+- benchmarking on GNN baseline models
+- generation of the HSG-12M
+- deriving the six dataset variants, and generic custom subsets

 The 1401 data files are publicly available at [Dataverse](https://doi.org/10.7910/DVN/PYDSSQ).